chialab/dna/docs/guide/rendering.md

 ## Function components

-Sometimes, you may want to break up templates in smaller parts without having to define new Custom Elements.
-In this cases, you can use function components.
+Sometimes, you may want to break up a template into smaller parts without having to define new Custom Elements.
+In this case, you can use function components.

 Function components are plain functions that receive properties as first argument and modifier methods as second argument.
 The function must return a template to render.